bamlab/riverpod_community_extensions/README.md

 ## Riverpod Versions 🔖

-Riverpod Community Extensions version 2 is only compatible with riverpod 2.
+Riverpod Community Extensions version 3 is only compatible with riverpod 3.
-If you want to use riverpod 3, migrate to riverpod_community_extension v3.
+If you want to use riverpod 2, revert to riverpod_community_extension v2.

 ## Features 🚀